ted-marozzi/alg-io/README.md

     # This creates and moves onto a new feature branch
     git checkout -b username-feature

+To use:
+    # This pulls/copies the origin (Or remote master branch) to master (or local master)
+    # and ensures the local master and origin master are in sync
+    git pull origin master

+    # This moves onto the feature branch you are working on
+    git checkout username-feature

     # Make add and commit your changes with descriptive messages, when feature is done.
     git add .